 This template makes a series of exposures sufficient to make a twilight sky flat-field suitable for calibrating an IMAGING observation.
 It assumes the VIRCAM_img_acq_twilight template has been executed and the telescope is already pointing at the twilight sky.
-The template makes a series of test exposures and waits until the sky background level reaches a desired target.
+The template makes a series of test exposures, first in uncorrelated mode to check for saturation and then in correlated mode, and waits until the sky background level reaches a desired target.
 Then a twilight sky observation is made.
 Several exposures can be made at different telescope offsets, so that star images can be averaged out when the data are processed.

-Prerequirements -----Telescope already pointing at twilight sky (VIRCAM_img_twilight)
+Telescope already pointing at twilight sky (VIRCAM img twilight)